grammyjs/website/site/docs/guide/reactions.md

 # Reactions

 Bots can work with message reactions.
-There are two types of reactions, emoji reactions and custom emoji reactions.
+There are two types of reactions: emoji reactions and custom emoji reactions.

 ## Reacting to Messages